Weather of 2010: September 24–25: Europe

 In Scotland, Grampian Police warned of treacherous conditions as flooding hit Aberdeenshire and Aberdeen on September 23.
-Residents of the Meadows Care Home in Huntly, Aberdeenshire were moved to temporary shelder as the level of the River Deveron rose to danger level.
-40 other local residents were given shelter at the Gordon Schools.
-Grampian Fire and Rescue Service said a number of crews from Huntly, Elgin, and the former Tayside region, along with the British Red Cross and a local coast-guard team, were all involved in the evacuation.
-Some schools were shut after several hours of torrential rain dramatically raised the level of a nearby Aberdeenshire river, while about 10 households in Soy Avenue and Durn Road, Portsoy were evacuated to a nearby care home.
+Local residents were evacuated as the River Deveron and Aberdeenshire river rose to danger levels.
 Parts of North Ayrshire, Glasgow, Lothian, and Argyll and Bute were also affected.
-Lothian and Borders Police later reported some flooding on West Maitland Street, Edinburgh, and High Street in Prestonpans.

 The Met Office said that 37 mm of rain had fallen in 12 hours overnight; Glasgow normally has 95 mm of rain in all of September.
-Aberdeenshire also had 25 mm of rain in 12 hours, and it continued to rain for the rest of the day leaving an extra 10–20 mm of rain by nightfall.
 September 24 and 25 also saw patches of heavy rain hit various parts of Ireland, Belgium, and the Netherlands.

 September 26–30

 September 26–30: Africa

 In Hadejia and Kararar Rima, Nigeria, the flood victims slept wherever they could; the men searched for dry spots on the roads, while women and children kept piling into the houses still standing, as huge numbers of displaced people returned to flood-hit villages in northern Nigeria.
 Over two million people were affected by the flood waters and more than fifty thousand families were made homeless.
 Most of the houses were made of clay, so they dissolved in the flood waters.